MrScopes/Warzone/README.md

 # warzone
 WarzoneMC Api Wrapper.
-Completely promise based.\
+Completely promise based.
+Only supports public get methods for now.\
 `Note: The WarzoneMC API is fairly slow.
 It is not the wrapper.`\
 **This is in no way affiliated with WarzoneMC.**\
 Contact me on Discord `@MrScopes#5548` with any questions, or make an issue.